JetBrains/rider-efcore/docs/ROADMAP.md

 - Add "Squash Migrations", something similar to git squash for commits on merge
 - Support .NET Core 3.1 and .NET Standard 2.1 projects
 - Pop-up with quick access to actions related to last used project pair
+- Remove Migrations folder after Remove Last Migration if there are no migrations left